Blog updated as of March 13, 2023.

 When you register for the SAT and/or ACT, you can request your test scores be automatically submitted to four colleges of your choice (you can select more than four, but you’ll have to pay for it).
 However, if you take the test more than once, the large majority of colleges will only use your highest section scores when evaluating your application.

 Some students prefer to only submit their best test score to colleges, and they can do this by registering for score choice.
 If you choose to send your scores using score choice, you will lose the four free score reports given during registration.
 For many students, this is a small price to pay to know that the school of their dreams won’t see their first attempt at the SAT or ACT.
+Additionally, some colleges will accept self-reported scores on your application and will only require official scores after you are accepted.
+This means, you don’t have to waste money sending official score reports to all colleges to which you can apply.
+You can self report your scores and then send official scores to the school you plan to attend.
+Check each college’s policy carefully!

 If you submit more than one SAT score with your application, which one will colleges evaluate?
 While each college admissions department follows its own SAT scoring policy, most schools superscore.
 Superscoring combines the highest math section score and highest reading/writing section score, even if they are taken from different test dates.
 Some of the highly competitive schools will follow a policy of looking at the highest test score in one sitting, which means your highest total score from one single test date.
 If the chart below indicates your test scores, the highest test score in one sitting would be 1260 and the superscore would be 1290.